Fair Housing Enforcement

 Submitting An Inquiry

-- Call us at 1-800-965-EHOC (3462) or 314-534-5800.
-Have all of the information available about your discrimination inquiry to discuss with our intake officer.
-The intake officer will take your information, and may counsel you and send you a complaint form, which could potentially be filed with the US Department of Housing & Urban Development, the Missouri Commission on Human Rights, the Illinois Department of Human Rights, or the St. Louis Civil Rights Enforcement Agency or referred to a private attorney, based on our consultation with you.
+- EHOC is not currently accepting new inquiries.
+Complaints of housing discrimination may still potentially be filed with the US Department of Housing & Urban Development, the Missouri Commission on Human Rights, the Illinois Department of Human Rights, or the St. Louis Civil Rights Enforcement Agency or referred to a private attorney.
+See below for links.
+Have all of the information available about your discrimination inquiry to discuss with your intake officer.

 What you should know about submitting an inquiry to EHOC: